 Police and fire news from around Covington, Maple Valley, and beyond

-The following is release from the U.S. Attorney’s Office.
+The following is a press release from the U.S. District Attorney Western division office.

 MELINDA KAY JOHNSON, a former employee of the Washington State Department of Licensing was sentenced today in U.S. District Court in Seattle to 24 months in prison and two years of supervised release for the crime ofConspiracy to Commit Unlawful Production of Identification Documents.
 JOHNSON sold Washington State ID cards to various conspirators, who then engaged in a bank fraud scheme.
 JOHNSON sold the cards for as much as $3,000 each.
 At sentencing U.S. District Judge Thomas S. Zilly noted that the offense involved a breach of the “public trust,” and that Johnson “helped to facilitate the fraud.”

 According to records in the case and testimony at the trial of others charged in the case, between 2008 and 2010, various conspirators in a bank fraud scheme obtained Washington State Identification cards from JOHNSON in bogus names, and used the identities to open multiple bank accounts in Seattle and Bellevue, Washington and in Las Vegas, Nevada.
 After the balances in the accounts were inflated with fraudulent deposits using forged checks, co-conspirators quickly used the debit cards to purchase hundreds of thousands of dollars of cigarettes at Sam’s Club stores in California.
 The cigarettes were then taken to a store in Hollywood, California, where they were sold for cash at a discounted price.
 The Washington State ID cards were critical to the scheme and JOHNSON sold at least nine of the cards to various members of the conspiracy.
 Bank of America lost over $1 million in the scheme, and $200,000 of that loss was from accounts opened using the fake documents supplied by JOHNSON.